FelipeCabelloE/BloomAlertHomework/README.md

 - Python3 (Here I used Python 3.12.2)
 - NextJS 14

+Please follow the official instructions for installing nextjs, and at least use a python virtual environment.

 The project was tested using a Fedora Linux 39.20240418 machine(Bluefin-dx)

+## Installation

+Clone the proyect.

+Open two terminals, one for the front end, another for the backend

+### Backend

+1. For the backend, go to the **02backend** folder and run "python3 -m venv" this should create a virtual environment.

+2. With your virtual environment created, from the same folder, run "source venv/bin/activate".

+3. With your virtual environment activated run "pip install -r requirements.txt"

+4. Once the packages are installed, run " uvicorn main:app --reload" to start the server.
+You should be able to navigate to http://127.0.0.1:8000/docs and look at the exposed endpoints.

+### Frontend

+1. With the other terminal go to **03Frontend**

+2. With nextjs installed.
+Run "npm install"

+3. Now run "npm run dev"

+### Your app is running
+Congratulations!
+You are running a modern fullstack app.